rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 ## 0. Prerequisites

 * Openshift 4.x cluster (tested in a 4.3+ cluster)
-* Openshift Service Mesh Operators installed
+* Openshift Service Mesh Operators installed (v1.1.1 in these blog posts)
 * Service Mesh Control Plane deployed
 * Free time to have fun with Service Mesh!